 Once the cake comes out of the oven, set the timer for 1o minutes before releasing the cake to your baking rack to cool.
 Easy peasy!

-If you are looking for an easy, great pumpkin cake, this is the one for you!
+If you are looking for an easy, great pumpkin cake, this is the pumpkin bundt cake recipe is for you!
 It tastes great and it adds simple elegance to your holiday season entertaining.
-It's definitely a crowd pleaser, like these Baked Pumpkin Cake Donuts!
+It’s definitely a crowd pleaser, like these Baked Pumpkin Cake Donuts!

 If you're a chocolate lover, you may want to snag the recipe of these Perfect Chocolate Chip Cookies as an added bonus!